 Pros and Cons of Using Passive Voice in Sentences

 Most students and beginning writers are told that using passive voice is bad writing.
-However, before you employ a passive voice misuse corrector to change every sentence in your paper to active voice, you should know that there are times when using passive voice is acceptable.
+However, before you employ a passive voice misuse corrector to change every sentence in your paper to active voice, you should know that there are times when using passive voice is acceptable and when active to passive voice converter online can be helpful.

 Some of the pros of using passive voice include: